 6. Peperomia (Peperomia argyreia)

-This plant is small but easy to care for, and very nice to look at.
-It comes in a variety of colors and leaf shapes, all of which are small and great for small spaces, like in bathrooms.
 This plant does well in humid environments.
 You only need to water it when the top layers of soil feel dry.
-It will look great in your bathroom and you don’t have to worry about doing much to take care of it.
+It will look great in your bathroom, and you don’t have to worry about doing much to take care of it.

-7. Pitcher plant (Nepenthes)
+7. Pitcher Plant (Nepenthes)

-This tropical plant is sometimes called “monkey cups” and does well in warm, humid spaces.
+This unique tropical plant is sometimes called “monkey cups” and does well in warm, humid spaces.
 While they can do okay in low humidity, they will really thrive in a human bathroom.
-They do become a vining plant and many people enjoy hanging them, so this full effect is highlighted.

-8. Snake plant (Sansevieria)
+8. Snake Plant (Sansevieria)

 Here’s a plant that ends up on every list.
 That’s just how versatile it is.
 This West African native is a popular houseplant choice because it does well in almost all living conditions.
 It will adapt to different lighting degrees, and it also doesn’t need to be watered a lot.
-If you need it in a humid bathroom, you may not need to water it at all.
-It will get what it needs from the air in the room.

 9. Lucky bamboo (Dracaena sanderiana)

 Here’s another great bathroom plant, but it’s not actually bamboo.
 While it looks like bamboo, it’s actually a type of Dracaena.
 They can be any shade from pale green to dark green and varying shades in between.
 They do best in several hours of sunlight a day, but they can also adapt to low lighting: they just won’t grow as fast.
-I’ve had one in a corner of a bathroom with no window for two years now and it’s doing just fine.
+I’ve had one in a corner of a bathroom with no window for two years now, and it’s doing just fine.

 10. Cast-Iron Plant (Aspidistra elatior)

 The cast-iron plant has its name because it is hard to kill.
 This is good news if you’re looking for another plant to add to your bathroom.
 These tropical plants can grow to about two or three feet tall.
-You may start with it on a counter or shelf but move it to the floor as it grows.
+You may start with it on a counter or shelf, but move it to the floor as it grows.
 It’s totally up to you.
-It doesn’t require high humidity so you can use it in a guest bath or a half bath.
+It doesn’t require high humidity, so you can use it in a guest bath or a half bath.

 11. Croton (Codiaeum variegatum)

-This sometimes-finicky plant comes in a variety of colors, shapes, and sizes, but all do fairly well in bathrooms.
+This sometimes finicky plant comes in a variety of colors, shapes, and sizes, but all do fairly well in bathrooms.
 Crotons usually grow slowly but they can mature to as much as 6 feet tall and 3 feet wide.
-They need bright, indirect light and lots of moisture, but be cautious about overwatering.
-They will start dropping leaves fast if sitting in wet soil.
-Be sure it is placed in a well-draining pot.

-12. Dumb cane (Dieffenbachia)
+12. Dumb Cane (Dieffenbachia)

 Dumb cane is a pretty green plant with a tropical feel that is very easy to care for.
 They only need to be watered when the soil feels dry for a couple of inches down.
 Overwatering can cause issues and even result in root rot or plant death.
 They do okay in low light but thrive in more light.